Attribute Restoration Framework for Anomaly Detection: Experiments

-For a dataset with $C$ classes, we conduct a batch of $C$ experiments respectively with each of the $C$ classes set as the ``normal'' class once.
+\textbf{Evaluation protocols.} For a dataset with $C$ classes, a batch of $C$ experiments are performed respectively with each of the $C$ classes set as ``normal''.
 We then evaluate performance on an independent test set, which contains samples from all classes, including normal and anomalous data.
 As all classes have equal volumes of samples in our selected datasets, the overall number proportion of normal and anomalous samples is simply $1:C-1$.
+We quantify the model performance using the area under the Receiver Operating Characteristic (ROC) curve metric (AUROC).
+It is commonly adopted as performance measurement in anomaly detection tasks and eliminates the subjective decision of threshold value to divide the ``normal'' samples from the anomalous ones.

-In Table~\ref{tal:AUC1}, we provide results on MNIST, Fashion-MNIST, CIFAR-10, ImageNet and CIFAR-100 in detail.
-Some popular methods are involved in comparison: VAE~\cite{kingma2013auto}, DAGMM~\cite{zhai2016deep}, DSEBM~\cite{zong2018deep}, AnoGAN~\cite{schlegl2017unsupervised}, ADGAN~\cite{deecke2018image}, GANomaly~\cite{Akcay2018}, OCGAN~\cite{perera2019ocgan}, GeoTrans~\cite{golan2018deep} and our baseline backbone AE.
+\textbf{Comparison with State-of-the-art Methods}.
+Table~\ref{tal:AUC1} provides results on MNIST, Fashion-MNIST, CIFAR-10, ImageNet and CIFAR-100 in detail.
+Some popular methods are involved in comparison: VAE~\cite{kingma2013auto}, DAGMM~\cite{zhai2016deep}, DSEBM~\cite{zong2018deep}, ALOCC~\cite{Sabokrou2018Adversarially}, AnoGAN~\cite{schlegl2017unsupervised}, ADGAN~\cite{deecke2018image}, GANomaly~\cite{Akcay2018}, OCGAN~\cite{perera2019ocgan}, GeoTrans~\cite{golan2018deep} and our baseline backbone AE.
 Results of VAE, AnoGAN and ADGAN are borrowed from~\cite{deecke2018image}.
 Results of DAGMM, DSEBM and GeoTrans are borrowed from~\cite{golan2018deep}.
-We use the officially released source code of GANomaly to fill the incomplete results reported in~\cite{Akcay2018} with our experimental settings.
+We use the officially released source codes to fill the incomplete results reported in~\cite{Sabokrou2018Adversarially,Akcay2018} with our experimental settings.
 For RGB datasets, such as CIFAR-10 and CIFAR-100, we use graying and random rotation operations tandemly, together with some standard data augmentations (flipping / mirroring / shifting), which is widely used in~\cite{he2016deep, huang2017densely}.
 For grayscale datasets, such as MNIST and Fashion-MNIST, we only use random rotation transformation, without any data augmentation.

 \arraystretch{0.95}